 Frequently asked questions on how to apply, costs and logistics

-The research tour is open for journalists from the following countries: France, Germany, Italy, Poland, Spain.
+The research tour is open for journalists from all over Europe (country of primary residence).

 To apply, please click on the red 'Apply Here' button above that will take you to the webform.